magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_toilets-on-the-path.md

 carry such a big log of wood out of the forest that he fell down dead from its weight.

-means moderation in the consumption of food;  means putting forth effort without indulging in the pleasure of rest; means restraining the eyes, ears, nose, tongue, body and mind in order to prevent thoughts of satisfaction and dissatisfaction from arising.
+*Bhojanemattaññutā* means moderation in the consumption of food; *jāgariyānuyoga* means putting forth effort without indulging in the pleasure of rest; *indriyāsaṃvara* means restraining the eyes, ears, nose, tongue, body and mind in order to prevent thoughts of satisfaction and dissatisfaction from arising.
 These practices have all gone out the window.
 It’s as if you’ve got no eyes, no ears and no mouth I don’t know what kind of hungry ghost that makes you.
 You don’t sweep your lodging.
 Chickens are the only animals I know of who eat and then make a mess where they’re standing.
 When you don’t understand what you’re doing, the more you practise the more you decline.

 You’re looking more and more gluttonous all the time.
 Know your limits.
 Look at that time when we were building the bot and some coffee was